deadbits/vector-embedding-api/README.md

 ### API Endpoints 🌐
 ##### Client Usage
-A small [Python client](/client.py) is provided to assist with submitting text strings or text files.
+A small [Python client](/client.py) is provided to assist with submitting text strings or files.

 **Usage**
 `python3 client.py -t "Your text here" -m local`